INSURING YOUR HOME

 How to make a claim

-- your GIO insurance policy number
+- your policy number,

-- details about when the event occurred and what happened
+- details about when the event occurred and what happened,

-- a list of the item or items that have been affected (make sure you include the make and model of electrical items), and
+- a list of the items(s) that have been affected (make sure you include the make and model of electrical items), and

 - Mobile phone insurance: what’s covered if you lose or break your smartphone